 When composing an opera, I try to get inside the character’s heads so the vocal lines and musical textures can aptly express their feelings as individuals.
 When I compose orchestral music I typically have poetic concepts, expressive moods, or imaginary scenarios in mind.
 For vocal and choral works I hunt for texts that can be treated dramatically.

-A tendency toward dramatic expression exists in some of my earliest compositions.
+A tendency toward dramatic expression exists in most of my earliest compositions.
 But I didn’t fully appreciate my natural inclination to approach composing from a theatrical viewpoint until I was in my mid-thirties.
 After that, the more that I embraced this tendency, the more I enjoyed the process of composing, and the more connected I felt to the works in performance.